 - ADT and Nest offer mobile apps and key fobs for remote arming/disarming

 - ADT requires both a lengthy contract and professional installation

 - Both systems offer an immediate response to all types of alerts

 Similarities: ADT vs Nest

 The price of each system is considerably higher than others in their respective classes.
 While ADT is considered to be professional and Nest more do-it-yourself, both are technologically advanced and offer a level of convenience that makes them appealing to homeowners.
 ADTs brand is well-known and respected.
-Nest, on the other hand, has associated it with well-known brands like Google, T-Mobile, and Moni.
+Nest, on the other hand, has associated it with well-known brands like Google and T-Mobile.

 - ADT and Nest offer indoor/outdoor cameras